core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 When it receives an HTTP response as a reply to the original unicast group request, the client proceeds as follows.

-1. The client decrypts the response, according to the security association it has with the proxy.
+1. The client decrypts and verifies the response, according to the security association it has with the proxy.

 2. From the resulting HTTP batch response, the client extracts the different batch parts.